Bale Mountains National Park: People of Bale

 The people of the region are dominantly Oromo-speaking farmers and cattle herders.
 The population of the entire Bale Zone is approximately 1.5 million.
 Afan Oromo is the official language of Oromia.
 It belongs to the Cushitic languages, and serves as a sort of lingua franca for over 25 million Oromos.
 However, most people in Bale Mountains speak some Amharic.
+American writer Paul B. Henze visited the Bale mountains in the early 90s and stated he encountered a Harari park ranger.